-If brake fluid leakage is found, ask a Yamaha dealer for immediate repairs.
+If brake fluid leakage is found, ask a Yamaha dealer or other qualified mechanic for immediate repairs.
 Such leakage could indicate a hazardous condition.

-Clutch (See page 8-19 for details)
+Clutch (See page 8 - 19 for details)

 Check the free play in the clutch lever, and make sure the lever operates properly.
 If the free play is incorrect, adjust it.